Content Ops at Scale: A Framework for B2B SEO That Actually Works

 - Plan 90 days out with firm commitments, 180 days out with tentative topics

-- Leave 20% capacity for reactive content (industry news, competitive responses, sales requests)
+- Leave 20% capacity for reactive content (industry news, competitive responses, sales requests).
+We initially planned at 100% capacity and consistently missed deadlines.
+The 80/20 split was the fix.

 - Review and adjust monthly based on performance data and shifting priorities